-Contact Candi Jo to learn more about getting involved with the Houston Chapter
+Contact Candi Jo to learn more about getting involved with the Kansas City Chapter

 Welcome to the Kansas City Chapter, also known as the Heart of America Chapter.
 This chapter started in 2018.
 We look to encourage membership from Registered Nurses, Nurse Practitioners, Clinics, Cardiac Rehabilitation, Clinic Informatics, Educators, LPNs, Cardiac Wellness, Respiratory Therapists, Nuclear Medicine, and Echocardiology staff.
 Membership is open to all nurses and health care professionals who manage or have an interest in cardiovascular disease risk.

 The Kansas City Chapter supports evidence-based preventative cardiology education for clinicians and patients with the goal of optimal cardiovascular health.
 We want to offer opportunities for education and networking within our region.
 Our current goals are to increase membership and encourage attendance to chapter activities.
 Both members and nonmembers are welcome to attend chapter meetings.

 Candi Jo Hanna is passionate for cardiology.
 Her background is Cardiovascular Recovery and disease management.
 She currently works as a Clinical Nurse Resource with St Luke’s Physician’s Group Division of Cardiology.
 She trains newly hired nurses to the clinic and cardiology.
 “It is my hope to grow this new Chapter for many years to enjoy,” says Candi Jo.